galminyana/CheatSheets/Aruba_2930_3810_CheatSheet.md

 #### Local Mirroring
 Can mirror per switch port, VLAN, or mac addresses.

-- Create he mirror and assign the local mirroring port:
+- Create the mirror and assign the local mirroring port:

 ```markup
 (Switch)# mirror SESSION port PORT [name NAME]
 ```

 Where SESSION stands for ID for the session, value 1-4, and PORT stands for Switch port to send mirrored traffic

 - Assign the monitored ports, vlans or mac addresses to the created mirroring session.
 This will send the traffic to the PORT assigned in previous step:

   - By port: The traffic from a switch port sent to the mirror session

 ```markup
 (Switch)# interface {port | trunk | mesh} monitor all {in | out | both} mirror {session-# | name-str} [{session-# | name-str}] [{session-# | name-str}] | [{session-# | name-str}] [no-tag-added]
 ```

   - By VLAN: Traffic from a VLAN sent to the mirror session

 ```markup
 (switch) vlan vid-# monitor all {in | out | both} mirror {session-# | name-str} [{session-# | name-str}] [{session-# | name-str}] [{session-# | name-str}]
 ```

   - By mac-address: All traffic from the mac address sent to the session

 ```markup
 (switch)# monitor mac mac-addr [src | dest | both] mirror {session-# | name-str} [{session-# | name-str}] [{session-# | name-str}] [{session-# | name-str}]